roryl/zsx/README.md

 ##  Visual Loading Indicators

-Easily add loading indicators to all of your links and forms to improve responsiveness
+Easily add loading indicators to all of your links and buttons to improve responsiveness

 **Links**